Print Options

 In this course for first-year Ph.D. students in Astronomy and Astrophysics, students will become acquainted with the research of the weekly colloquium speakers and prepare for active participation in the colloquia.

-Instructor(s): Alex Ji Terms Offered: Winter
+Instructor(s): Hsiao-Wen Chen Terms Offered: Winter

 ASTR 49920.
 Graduate Seminar: Fellowship and Proposal Writing.
 100 Units.